892526/tlink/Android/README.txt

-VNC(R) Mobile Server SDK for Android
+VNC Automotive Server SDK for Android
 ====================================

 In this directory you will find seven sub-directories: